Hardy's Theorem for the $(k,\frac{2}{n})-$Fourier Transform: Introduction

 Then $f = 0$ almost everywhere if $ab >\frac{1}{4}$, and $f(x)=C e^{-ax^2}$ for some constant $C$ if $ab = \frac{1}{4}$. \\ Hardy presented two distinct proofs of his theorem, both involving holomorphic functions and relying on results from complex analysis.
 The first proof utilizes the Phragm\'en-Lindel\"of principle for entire functions.
 The second proof also involves entire functions but relies solely on Liouville's theorem, particularly in the case when $ab>\frac{1}{4}$. \\ Recently, a significant advancement in understanding this fundamental theorem was achieved by \cite{EKPV}, which provided a proof that does not rely on complex analysis but instead uses real-variable methods by considering Schrödinger evolutions.
 This result highlights the deep connection between harmonic analysis and partial differential equations.
 References \cite{CEKPV2010} and \cite{Malinnikova} explore various dynamical versions of the Hardy uncertainty principle for the Fourier transform, including applications to the heat equation.

 In this paper, we aim to establish Hardy's theorem in the setting of the one-dimensional $(k,\frac{2}{n})-$generalized Fourier transform, introduced by Ben Sa\"id, Kobayashi, and Ørsted in \cite{BKO}.
 Their approach provides a deformation of the classical setting by considering the Hamiltonian where the deformation parameter $a$ is a positive real number arising from the interpolation of minimal unitary representations of two distinct reductive groups, and $\Delta_k$ is the Dunkl Laplacian.
-In the one-dimensional case, it states as: The generator $\Delta_{k,a}$ allows the construction of a $(k,a)$-generalized Fourier transform, defined by
+In the one-dimensional case, it states as: